 Encounter the treasures of a home made for music.

 Listed on the National Register of Historic Places, the Rosen House is a work of living history.
-You can enjoy the Rosen House in many ways: take a tour, attend a lecture, enjoy an Afternoon Tea, hear a concert in the Music Room or Spanish Courtyard, or attend a benefit Soirée.
+You can enjoy the Rosen House in many ways: take a tour, enjoy an Afternoon Tea, hear a concert in the Music Room or Spanish Courtyard, or attend a fundraising event.

-The Mediterranean-style House was built during the period between 1929 and 1939 by Walter Rosen, a Berlin-born, Harvard and NYU Law School-educated international banker specializing in railroads, and Lucie Bigelow Dodge Rosen, an independently minded, spirited, and highly intelligent member of a prominent New York City family.
+The Mediterranean-style House was built during the period between 1929 and 1939 by Walter Rosen, a Berlin-born, Harvard and NYU Law School-educated international banker specializing in railroads, and Lucie Bigelow Dodge Rosen, an independent, spirited, and highly intelligent member of a prominent New York City family.

 The Formal Dining Room features doors thought to have been designed by Giovanni Battista Tiepolo (1695-1770), made for a Venetian palace, along with turquoise Chinese export wallpaper featuring birds perched in flowering trees.

-Walter Rosen’s bedroom has Gothic paneling from a residence in the Tyrol, and Italian peasant furniture.
+Walter Rosen’s bedroom has Gothic paneling from a residence in the Tyrol region of Italy and is furnished with pieces from Renaissance Italy and Spain.
 Lucie Rosen’s bedroom contains a carved and gilded bed that belonged to Pope Urban VIII.

-The majestic Music Room includes Renaissance furniture and architectural elements such as the intricately carved coffered ceiling from a house in Lecce, Italy; a pair of pink marble twisted columns from Verona, once in the collection of William Randolph Hearst; Urbino maiolica; works by Della Robbia and Old Masters; and a magnificent Franco-Flemish Tapestry titled “The Holy Family.”
+The majestic Music Room includes Renaissance furniture and architectural elements such as the intricately carved coffered ceiling from a house in Lecce, Italy; a pair of pink marble twisted columns from Verona, once in the collection of William Randolph Hearst; Urbino maiolica; reliefs from the workshop of Della Robbia and Old Masters; and a magnificent Franco-Flemish tapestry titled “The Holy Family.”
 From a slightly later period, our 18th-century needlework chairs delight Music Room visitors.

 The House’s Spanish Courtyard contains gardens and cloisters, as well as niches with intricately painted wall designs.
 This distinctive space is “Spanish under the influence of the Italian Renaissance” given the architectural styles reminiscent of 15th-century Italian architect Filippo Brunelleschi.